 Everyone loves Nemo and Dory but I am super excited to meet some of their new friends in Finding Dory.
 Hank, their octopus friend caught my eye in the previews.
 I couldn’t wait to create a Finding Dory costume, a Hank the octopus costume.

-Note Hank is technically a septopus because lots one of his tentacles along the way.
+Note Hank is technically a septopus because he lost one of his tentacles along the way.
 You could totally drop one of the arms in this costume for authenticity if you like. 😉